Discover How to Add Another Precious Metal Beyond Gold and Silver To Your IRA

 You cannot buy palladium or any other precious metals within a conventional IRA.
 Instead, you will need to open a self-directed IRA (SDIRA).

-The asset options available for purchase in conventional IRAs are tightly controlled by the financial institution offering them, and are generally limited to things like bonds, mutual funds, and stocks.
+The asset options available for purchase in conventional IRAs are tightly controlled by the financial institution offering them, and are generally limited to traditional assets.
 An SDIRA gives the account holder total control to select from the widest possible range of assets, which effectively includes anything not explicitly excluded by the IRS.

 SDIRAs aren’t exactly new, but they saw a significant boost to their power in the early 1990s.
 Investors were demanding more control and options for diversification in their IRAs.
 When the 1997 Taxpayer Relief Act was passed, Congress and the IRS expanded the options for precious metals holdings that were allowed in IRAs—and expanded the power of SDIRAs as retirement vehicles.